-At the end of this lesson, students will be able to identify what a glossary is and use a glossary to obtain desired information.
+At the end of this lesson, students will be able to identify what a glossary is and use one to obtain desired information.

 Introduction (5 minutes)